liljencrantz/crush/docs/overview.md

 ```

 If you don't supply an input file to any of the deserializer commands,
-the command will read from the input, which must be a binary or binary
+the command will read from the input, which in that case must be of type binary
-stream, e.g. `(http "https://jsonplaceholder.typicode.com/posts/1"):body | json:from`.
+or binary stream, e.g. `(http "https://jsonplaceholder.typicode.com/posts/1"):body | json:from`.

 If you don't supply an output file to one of the serializer commands,
 the command will serialize the output to a binary stream as the pipeline